 What happens when the vacuum is stressed with the maximum force?
 Is it also torn apart like a solid?
 Almost: in fact, when vacuum is torn apart, particles appear.
-We will find out more about this connection later on: since particles are quantum entities, we need to study quantum theory first, before we can describe the effect in the last part of our mountain ascent.
+We will find out more about this connection later on: since particles are quantum entities, we need to study quantum theory first, before we can describe the tearing effect in the last part of our adventure.

-CONDITIONS OF VALIDITY OF THE FORCE AND POWER LIMITS
+CONDITIONS OF VALIDITY FOR THE FORCE AND POWER LIMITS

-The maximum force value is valid only under certain conditions.
+The maximum force value is valid only under three conditions.
 To clarify this point, we can compare the situation to the maximum speed.
 There are three conditions for the validity of maximum speed.

 First of all, the speed of light (in vacuum) is an upper limit for motion of systems with momentum or energy only.
 It can, however, be exceeded for motions of non-material points.
 Indeed, the cutting point of a pair of scissors, a laser light spot on the Moon, shadows, or the group velocity or phase velocity of wave groups can exceed the speed of light.
+The limit speed is valid for motion of energy only.